History

 The News Page on the website has allowed the many special and innovative activities that members enjoy to be shared with others.
 Examples include the unusual locations that the Never Never Ladies in Katherine in the Northern Territory celebrate special dinners in the Australian outback; the Coonawarra Club in South Australia lunching in a 100 metre long cave in the Wrattonbully wine region, part of the cave system associated with the World Heritage Naracoorte Caves complex; and the Copenhagen Club enjoying their annual visit to the Burgundy region in France to celebrate the annual release of the new vintage.
 In recent years, the News Page has been supplemented by the Club Facebook site, which has enabled clubs to post news.

-China visits
+China Visits

-In 2011 the International President visited the clubs in China in response to an invitation from the Beijing Club (212).
+In 2011 the International President (Peter Johnston) visited the clubs in China in response to an invitation from the Beijing Club (212).
 Many special dinners, lunches and other events were hosted by the Beijing Club and the four clubs in Shanghai during his visit.
 The following year four members of the Adelaide Club returned to China to celebrate the 25th anniversary of the Beijing Club.
 The celebration lunch was held in a remarkable venue – a 600 year-old Llama temple adjacent to a fine dining restaurant.
 Many former members and members from other clubs in China attended and heard about the significant contribution that Beijing members have made to Beefsteak and Burgundy, particularly in forming new clubs in China and beyond.

-The General Secretary was hosted by Hong Kong President Tom Hands and members when visiting China in April 2013.
+The General Secretary (Craig Thornquest) was hosted by Hong Kong President Tom Hands and members when visiting China in April 2013.
 A second Hong Kong club, “The Hong Kong Original” was chartered on the 28th of February 2014, and the first all-female Hong Kong club, Fabulous + Beautiful chartered exactly one year later.
 Another all-female club, Shanghai Belles (277), registered their charter on December 13, 2013.

 Challenges

-As the Beefsteak and Burgundy Club approaches its 70-year birthday, members can look back with great satisfaction that a suggestion at a lunch in Adelaide, South Australia, has grown into a world-wide movement of nearly 5,000 members.
-Over those years members have experienced the objects of the founding group, good food, wine and fellowship.
+As the Beefsteak and Burgundy Club has celebrated its 70-year birthday in 2024, members can look back with great satisfaction that a suggestion at a lunch in Adelaide, South Australia, has grown into a world-wide movement of nearly 5,000 members.
+Over those seventy years members have experienced the objects of the founding group, good food, wine and fellowship.
+This was captured in a history of the Beefsteak and Burgundy Club 1954-2024 by Dr Vin Thomas.

 That experience is continued and enhanced by reinvigorating club membership that maintains vitality, contributes to the wine and food education of members and offers lively fellowship.
 Securing younger members is significant in this reinvigoration.

-Unfortunately, in recent times clubs have also had to contend with the pandemic environment which for many clubs has restricted their meetings.
-Some have partially overcome this by meeting digitally and sharing their experience of common food and wine, or that experienced by the individual members while connected.
-Members have recognised the need to stay connected and to be able to take whatever
+Unfortunately, in recent times clubs had to contend with the pandemic environment which for many clubs has restricted their meetings.
+Some partially overcame this by meeting digitally and sharing their experience of common food and wine, or that experienced by the individual members while connected.

-chances that offer to meet personally.
+Members recognised the need to stay connected and to be able to take whatever chances that offer to meet personally.
 Such meetings often bring greater awareness and enjoyment, knowing that it is a grace to be able to do so in such difficult circumstances around the world.
+As clubs have resumed regular meetings, it has been in a climate of increasing inflation, pressures on hospitality from staff shortages and increasing costs.
+Nevertheless, the meetings continue to be a time of great enjoyment and satisfaction to members and the intentions of the founding group continue to be met.

 In summary